Milanovic-dev/express-next-router/README.md

 ```

 To make sure your routes are applied to the express router, call applyRoutes
-and pass your express instance
+and pass your express app

 ```js
 // server.js